-Whenever a student has contact with blood or other potentially infectious material, s/he must immediately notify his/her teacher, who will contact the Nurse/Parent and assist the student in completing the requisite documents.
+Whenever a student has contact with blood or other potentially infectious material, the student must immediately notify their teacher, who will contact the Nurse/Parent and assist the student in completing the requisite documents.

-The parents of a student who is exposed will be contacted immediately regarding the exposure and encouraged to have the student's blood tested for Hepatitis B and HIV either by his/her physician or Public Health Service.
+The parents of a student who is exposed will be contacted immediately regarding the exposure and encouraged to have the student's blood tested for Hepatitis B and HIV either by their physician or Public Health Service.
 The student's parents are encouraged to consult with the student's physician or Public Health Service concerning any necessary post-exposure treatment.